 Redeeming Love by Francine Rivers

-This book is nothing short of amazing!
+Redeeming Love is nothing short of amazing!
 Although it’s a work of fiction, it is based on the book of Hosea.
 The story is set in California gold country in the mid-1800s.
 It’s a riveting and soul-stirring story of God’s love- how He continues to pursue us even when our hearts are closed off to Him.

 I hope that y’all enjoyed this post and that some of these recommendations piqued your interest.
 I could go on with even more book recommendations, but this list could keep you busy for most of the summer.
 (Especially if you decide to tackle Karen Kingsbury’s entire Baxter family mega series!).
 Now that I am blogging, I will try and jot down plot synopsis and general thoughts when I’m finished reading a book so that I can share additional details on here.